samumantha/EODIE/docs/Use.rst

 | **type:** String
 | **example:** ``--id id``
 | Not all vector files use `id` as the fieldname for the ID field, it can be `ID`, `PlotID`,`FieldID`,`plotnumber`, etc. The possibilities are endless.
 Therefore EODIE cannot find the right field automatically and it has to be given by the user.
 If your vector file is not a GeoPackage, you may examine available fieldnames with the auxiliary script `examine_vectorfile.py`.
 With GeoPackage, you may use `examine_geopackage.py` (see also :ref:`auxfiles`).
-| **ALERT**: Field names longer than 10 characters will be shortened to first 10 characters during shapefile conversion.
-You need to use the shortened name of the ID field as --id for EODIE to work!

-| ``--input_type``
-| The file extension of the input file provided in --vector.
-Supported extensions are shp, gpkg, geojson, csv and fgb.
-If you are using GeoPackage with more than one layer, you need to determine the name of the layer with --gpkg_layer.
-Csv files need a column for well-known text (WKT) to determine the spatial extent of each feature and the EPSG code determined with --epsg_for_csv
-| **type:** String
-| **default:** shp

 | ``--gpkg_layer``
-| The name of the layer in GeoPackage, if there are more than one of layers.
+| If the input vectorfile is a GeoPackage (.gpkg), insert the name of the layer in GeoPackage to be processed if there are more than one layer.
 With one layer only this parameter is not needed.
 | **type:** String
 | **default:** None

 | ``--epsg_for_csv``
-| If --input_type is .csv, a spatial reference system needs to be defined separately for a successful conversion to a shapefile, as it is not a part of the file structure.
+| If the input vectorfile is a Comma-Separated Value (.csv), a spatial reference system needs to be defined separately for a successful reading into a GeoDataframe.
 | **type:** String
 | **default:** None